 SCR catalyst and lean NOx adsorber catalysts for diesel combustion strategies are capable of reducing NOx emissions from 70 to 90%.
 SCR catalysts are already widely used on late model trucks operating in Europe to control NOx (> 500,000 trucks) and will be used by most heavy-duty engine manufacturers to comply with EPA's 2010 heavy-duty, on-road NOx emission standards.
-Lean NOx adsorber catalysts have already seen applications on a few light-duty diesel vehicles sold in Europe and Japan and will be used on smaller new "clean diesel" light-duty diesel engines that will be available here in the U.S. and Japan.
-The 2009 model year VW Jetta includes a lean NOx adsorber catalyst system for achieving EPA's Tier 2, Bin 5 and California's LEV II LEV NOx emission standards.
-The 2007 Dodge Ram pick-up, powered by a Cummins diesel engine, became the first heavy-duty vehicle to meet EPA's 2010 on-road, heavy-duty emission control system that featured a diesel particulate filter and a lean NOx adsorber catalyst.
+In 2005, SCR using a urea-based reductant was introduced on a large number of on-road diesel heavy-duty engines to help meet the Euro 4 heavy-duty NOx emission standards.
+More than 200,000 new heavy-duty truck engines are now operating in Europe equipped with SCR systems that use urea as the reductant for reducing NOx emissions.
+SCR systems are also being used on some new heavy-duty trucks to comply with Japan's 2005 heavyduty diesel engine emissions standards.
+The 2007 Dodge Ram pick-up, powered by a Cummins diesel engine, became the first heavy-duty vehicle to meet EPA's 2010 on-road, heavy-duty emission standards (three years in advance of the 2010 standards) by using an advanced emission control system that featured a diesel particulate filter and a lean NOx adsorber catalyst.
+Applying SCR to diesel-powered engines provides simultaneous reductions of NOx, PM, and HC emissions.
+In addition to reductions in criteria pollutants, SCR applications on heavy-duty trucks allows engine manufacturers to further optimize and reduce fuel consumption of these engines, providing important reductions in greenhouse gas emissions.